abs-tudelft/sbd/src/getting-started/index.md

 An open source project capturing geographic data from all over the world.
 The assignments of this lab are based on (parts of) this data set.

-## ASTER Global Digital Elevation Map V3
+## ALOS Global Digital Surface Model

 An open data set with elevation levels of the entire planet (except oceans).